 Got an electrician coming out to the house sometime soon?
 Make a note to kill several electric birds with one stone.
 While he or she is there, have your electrician make these relatively easy upgrades to your home electric outlets:

 — Raise some outlets.
 It helps keep them out of reach of small children, plus it makes it less of a chore to use your vacuum cleaner.
 It may also serve you well if you plan to install a wall-mounted flat screen TV in the future.

-–Add “Occupancy Sensors.”
-These motion detectors are a real energy saver as they can turn lights on or off based on motion in a particular room or area.
+— Add “Occupancy Sensors.”
+These detect motion and are a real energy saver as they can turn lights on or off based on motion in a particular room or area.

 — Install Dimmers.
 Dimmers can cut electrical costs and add drama to your light scheme at a very affordable cost.